Jet: Multilevel Graph Partitioning on Graphics Processing Units: Partitioner Performance Evaluation

-In Table~\ref{tab:time_breakdown}, we present the average time spent in each subtask of partitioning by our graph partitioner on the GPU.
+In Table \ref{tab:time_breakdown}, we present the average time spent in each subtask of partitioning by our graph partitioner on the GPU.
+We organize this data by graph class, and include the average total runtime among all experiments in that graph class.
 Across all classes, initial partitioning is responsible for at most 10.6\% of the total runtime.
 Coarsening dominates on artificial complex, semiconductor, and web crawl graphs, whereas uncoarsening dominates on the other graphs.
-Coarsening tends to dominate on most graphs where the degree distributions are irregular, whereas uncoarsening dominates on the more regular graphs.
+Coarsening tends to dominate on most graphs where the degree distributions are extremely irregular, whereas uncoarsening dominates on the more regular graphs.